anandanraju/Snow_Retail_Analytics_DWBI_Suite/README.md

 ## 🧱 Data Model Overview

-This project uses a **Snowflake Schema** design — a normalized dimensional model where some dimension tables (like `DIM_CUSTOMER`) reference additional dimension tables (like `DIM_LOYALTY_INFO`) for better organization, flexibility, and data integrity.
+This project uses a normalized dimensional model where some dimension tables (like `DIM_CUSTOMER`) reference additional dimension tables (like `DIM_LOYALTY_INFO`) for better organization, flexibility, and data integrity.

 At the center of the model is the `FACT_ORDERS` table, which captures transactional sales data and is connected to multiple dimension tables.